bogdanbazarca/orm_code_mlflow_A10_standalone/README.md

 - [Mlflow Artifacts to OCI bucket](#storing-mlflow-artifacts-to-oci-bucket)

+## Prerequisites
+- Virtual cloud network (VCN) and subnet.
+If you do not already have a VCN see [here](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/create_vcn.htm).
+For subnets, see [here](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/create_subnet.htm).
+- `customer_access_key` and `customer_secret_key`.
+If you don't already have these, then see [here](https://docs.oracle.com/en-us/iaas/Content/Identity/access/using-the-console.htm#create-customer-secret-key).
+Your secret key will only appear once.
+Save it in a password manager.
+- SSH Key. [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
+Tested with RSA only.
+Might work with ed25519?
+- Access to GPU.
+See [Limits, Quotas, and Usage](https://cloud.oracle.com/limits)

 ## Installation
-- **you can use Resource Manager from OCI console to upload the code from here**
+- Create a stack from the ORM in Oracle Cloud Infrastructure (OCI).
+Use this [link](https://cloud.oracle.com/resourcemanager/stacks).
+- There are 3 steps to create a stack.
+Tips for each step:
+    - *Stack information*: Use this repo/directory for Terraform configuration source
+    - *Configure variables*: Select Oracle Linux for Operating System.
+Select 8 for Operating System Version.
+    - *Review*: Select "Run apply" under "Run apply on the created stack?"
+- If stack created properly, then you should see `VM_PRIV_IP` and `VM_PUB_IP` in Logs and Outputs.
+You will also have a new instance in [Instances](https://cloud.oracle.com/compute/instances)
+- Connect to the instance via SSH key.
+See previous step for `VM_PUB_IP`.
+On MacOS, you can do:

+    ```
+    ssh -i <path_to_private_ssh_key> opc@<VM_PUB_IP>
+    ```
+    When asked `Are you sure you want to continue connecting (yes/no/[fingerprint])?`, type `yes` and press enter.
+You know you're successful when you're on the cloud instance command line `[opc@a10-gpu ~]$`.

-- **once the instance is created, wait the cloud init completion and then you can allow firewall access to be able launch the jupyter notebook interface, commands detailed on both Oracle Linux and Ubuntu in the [Jupyter_access](#jupyter_access)**
+- Once the instance is created, the `cloudinit.sh` script will start running.
+Wait for cloud init completion.
+See [System Monitoring](#system_monitoring)
+- Allow firewall access to be able launch the jupyter notebook interface, commands detailed for both Oracle Linux and Ubuntu in the [Jupyter_access](#jupyter_access) section below.
+- Start Jupyter notebook and MLFlow in cloud instance
+    - Jupyter:
+        ```
+        jupyter notebook --ip=0.0.0.0 --port=8888 > ~/jupyter.log 2>&1 &
+        ```
+    - MLFlow:
+        ```
+        mlflow server --host 0.0.0.0 --port 5000 --artifacts-destination
+        ```

 - **Jupyter notebook has already configured triton_example_kernel environment**
 - **you can create additional environmetns if needed and then if you need to switch between them go to Kernel -> Change kernel -> Select [new_example_that_you_create  or triton_example_kernel]**